The Toughest Lesson — 28 of 31

 - I have a Memorial Day post idea already.

-- It’s close enough to a military-related holiday without overshadowing the actual purpose, those that have fallen in service.
+- It’s close enough to a military-related holiday without overshadowing the actual purpose, honoring and remembering those that have fallen in service.

 Finding a Purpose